 The “classic” cathode emission tube tester comes in many makes and models.
 Since they share the same circuit design, I have consolidated previous discussions into one article.

 Other makes/models exist that share this same base circuitry, and the schematics are mostly interchangeable and can be used to repair their cousins.
-Any differences are mostly design implementation decisions made by the manufacturer, such as different socket configuration, fixed transformer primary windings vs line potentiometer, slight series resistor differences, or different leakage sensitivity.
+Any differences are very minor, such as different socket configuration, fixed transformer primary windings vs line potentiometer, slight series resistor differences, or slightly different leakage sensitivity.

-Many of these testers were supplied as a kit (Eico, Heathkit, Knight) to be self-assembled.
+Many of these testers were supplied as a kit to be self-assembled — Eico, Heathkit, Knight.

 TUBE DATA CHARTS